-Do you ever experience that sense of déjà vu, again, and again, and again, and again?
-It is a feeling that can only be described as an incommensurable and unbearable misunderstanding or miscommunication during specific situations.
+Do you ever experience that sense of déjà vu again and again, and again, and again?
+It's a feeling that can only be described as an incommensurable and unbearable misunderstanding or miscommunication during specific situations.
 What do you do?
-Naturally, a first inclination would be to review that situation and apply problem-solving reasoning, but what if that does not work?
+Naturally, a first inclination would be to review that situation and apply problem-solving reasoning, but what if that doesn't work?
 Are we to remain in a state of unfulfilled dissatisfaction?
-Not necessarily, and please don't do this.
+No, not necessarily.

-Imagine if you are asked to write up a map or write a report on all your whereabouts for the last 12 months.
-Nowadays, Google can do that, quite successfully I should say, but only if you have a smartphone or a smart app that can link that type of information.
-But what if we are to be traditional in that sense and, instead, we chose to write up a timeline.
+Imagine if you are asked to draw a map or write a report on all your whereabouts for the last 12 months.
+Nowadays, Google can do that, but only if you have a smartphone or an app that can link that type of information.
+What if we are traditional in that sense and instead, we choose to write a timeline.
 Imagine how that may look.

-One reason for asking that is to allow you a fair reflection on various events and re-evaluate that sense of feeling overwhelmed without a clear sense as to what next.
+One reason for asking that is to allow you a fair reflection on various events and re-evaluate that feeling of overwhelm without a clear sense as to what next.
 Timelines are a great way of achieving that.
-It may be that you will choose only aspects related to work, or trace similar situations as to one that comes to mind when you are experiencing difficulty for one reason or another.
+It may be that you will choose only aspects related to work or trace similar situations that come to mind when you are experiencing difficulty for one reason or another.

-During therapy sessions, timeline exercises can elicit significant personal experience that is not always thought of, or rather at the forefront of our thinking, and Socratic questioning or therapeutic guidance is an integral part of a process of becoming your own expert.
+During therapy sessions, timeline exercises can elicit significant personal experience that's not always thought of, or rather, aren't at the forefront of our thinking.
+Socratic questioning or therapeutic guidance is an integral part of the process of becoming your own expert.
 This article is not proposing only a simplification of that process, it is rather suggesting that, in allowing yourself to reflect more widely over your experiences, the end result can be rather significant.

 There is a certified fact that one aspect of who we are is defined by how we relate to others.
-That being said, if we are to imagine all of our relationships like picture frames neatly arranged on shelves of our life - in stages like a timeline - one can capture himself/herself surrounded by a myriad of images where certain distinctions are made: past and/or present, our image continues and develops over time.
-Past relationships are brought into the future with others remaining singled out into the past.
-Inevitably, there is a sense of growth throughout, and yet there are times when one can feel at a loss to ways of relating to others.
+That being said, if we are to imagine all of our relationships like picture frames neatly arranged on shelves of our life - in stages like a timeline - one can capture themselves surrounded by a myriad of images where certain distinctions are made, past and/or present, our image continues and develops over time.
+Past relationships are brought into the future, with others remaining singled out into the past.
+Inevitably, there is a sense of growth throughout, and yet, there are times when one can feel at a loss to ways of relating to others.

-Timeline as a tool is not a novel technique, and its application is not confined to counselling and or psychotherapy, but it is a powerful exercise for both revision and planning ahead, enabling a personalised move forward - your timeline, your experiences, your past, and your present.
+Timeline as a tool is not a novel technique, and its application is not confined to counselling and/or psychotherapy, but it is a powerful exercise for both revision and planning ahead, enabling a personalised move forward - your timeline, your experiences, your past, and your present.

 Now, what do you see next?